Analyze performance for individual pages and blog posts

 If you've enabled the AMP version of a blog post, this chart will show how many visitors viewed the AMP version on their mobile device compared to how many visitors viewed the standard version on desktop.

-If you've turned on the Vidyard integration and added videos to your content, Video views and Video retention reports will be available.
+If you've added videos to your content, Video views and Video retention reports will be available.
 To view video data for A/B tested pages, click the Variation dropdown menu and select a variation.
 Video data cannot be combined for multiple variations.

 On the Optimization tab, there are recommendations to improve your content's performance in search engine results.
 If you've turned on the Google Search Console integration, you can see more detailed information from Google about how your page is performing for specific search terms.